USMNT World Cup Kits Revealed by Nike

-USMNT World Cup kits revealed by Nike originally appeared on NBC Sports Chicago
+USMNT World Cup kits revealed by Nike originally appeared on NBC Sports Washington

 At long last, Nike has unveiled the home and away kits that the U.S. men’s national team will sport at the 2022 World Cup in Qatar.